How to Respond to Negative Google Reviews

 A one-star review shows up on your Google Business Profile.
 The customer is upset, the tone is sharp, and your first instinct is either to fire back or to ignore it entirely.
 Both courses of action are wrong.

-Negative reviews are public conversations.
-Every potential customer who finds your business on Google will read them.
-They will also read your response, or notice the absence of one.
+Negative reviews are public conversations, and every potential customer who finds your business on Google will read them.
+They'll also read your response, or notice the absence of one.
 How you respond to a bad review tells prospective customers more about your business than the review itself.

-I owned two restaurants for 10 years.
-I received plenty of negative reviews across that span.
-Some were fair.
-Some were not.
-Every one of them needed a response, and the approach was the same regardless of whether the complaint was legitimate.
+I owned two restaurants for 10 years and received plenty of negative reviews across that span.
+Some were fair and some were not, but every one of them needed a response, and the approach was the same regardless of whether the complaint was legitimate.

 Acknowledge the experience first

-The reviewer felt strongly enough to write something.
-Start by recognizing that.
+The reviewer felt strongly enough to write something, so start by recognizing that.
 You don't need to agree with their version of events, but you do need to show that you read what they wrote.

 Take responsibility where it applies

 If the complaint points to something your business could have handled better, say so.
-You don't need to grovel.
-A straightforward acknowledgment is enough.
+You don't need to grovel, because a direct acknowledgment is enough.

 Don't argue the facts publicly

-This is the hardest part.
-Some reviews contain statements that are simply wrong.
-A customer says they waited one hour when your records show 25 minutes.
-A reviewer describes an interaction that didn't happen the way they describe it.
+The hardest part comes when reviews contain statements that are simply wrong.
+A customer says they waited an hour when your records show 25 minutes, or a reviewer describes an interaction that didn't happen the way they tell it.

-It doesn't matter.
-A public argument with a customer makes the business look worse, even when the business is right.
+None of that changes how you should respond, because a public argument with a customer makes the business look worse even when the business is right.
 The audience reading the exchange will side with the reviewer almost every time, because the power dynamic favors the customer.

 Offer a path forward

 Don't offer discounts or refunds in the public reply.
-Those conversations belong in private.
-A public comp offer trains future reviewers to complain loudly in exchange for free things.
+Those conversations belong in private, because a public comp offer trains future reviewers to complain loudly in exchange for free things.

 Keep it short

 Three to five sentences is the right length for most negative review responses.
-Long responses look defensive.
-The goal is to acknowledge, respond, and redirect.
-That's it.
+Long responses look defensive, and the goal is simply to acknowledge, respond, and redirect.

-Here is a complete example for a restaurant that received a one-star review about cold food and slow service:
+Here's an example for a restaurant that received a one-star review about cold food and slow service.
+It runs five sentences and covers acknowledgment, specifics, and a clear next step.

 "We're sorry your meal didn't meet expectations.
 Cold food and slow service are the opposite of what we work toward, and we take that feedback seriously.
 We've shared your comments with our kitchen and front-of-house teams.
 If you're willing, we'd appreciate the chance to make it right.
 Please reach out to us at [email] and we'll take care of it."